-There is no cure for narcolepsy, but symptoms can sometimes be controlled by scheduling naps and in some cases taking prescription medicine.
-Narcolepsy can cause difficulty functioning at work or school and can lead to accidents and injuries if a person is so sleepy that he or she can't function or if the person can't control the urge to nap.
+Narcolepsy is a nervous system disorder that causes daytime sleepiness and a strong feeling of needing to sleep.
+Doctors don't yet have a cure for narcolepsy, but symptoms can sometimes be controlled by scheduling naps and, in some cases, by taking prescription medicine.
+Narcolepsy can cause difficulty functioning at work or school and can lead to accidents and injuries for people who are so tired that they can't function or can't control the urge to nap.

 You should make sure the SSA has the following: